Edward N. Robinson

 Edward North "Robbie" Robinson (October 15, 1873 – March 10, 1945) was an American football and baseball coach.
-He served as the head football coach at University of Nebraska–Lincoln, Brown University, University of Maine, and Tufts College—now known as Tufts University, and co-head football coach at Boston University.
-He also coached for the Providence Steam Roller of the National Football League.
+He served as the head football coach at the University of Nebraska, Brown University, University of Maine, and Tufts College—now known as Tufts University, and co-head football coach at Boston University.
+He also coached for the Providence Steam Roller of the National Football League (NFL).
 He was inducted into the College Football Hall of Fame in 1955.

 Early life

-Robinson was born in Sabattus, Maine, and attended Danvers High School the Dean Academy.
+Robinson was born in Sabattus, Maine, and attended Danvers High School and the Dean Academy.
 He played halfback for the Brown Bears football team and was a pitcher and right field for the Brown Bears baseball team.
 Robinson was selected by Walter Camp in 1895 as a Third Team All-American.
 He graduated from Brown in 1896 and earned a degree from the Boston University School of Law in 1898.

 Coaching

 Football

 Robinson began his coaching career at Nebraska.
 He compiled a 11-4-1 record over two seasons and led Nebraska to its ever first conference championship.
 He then coached at his alma mater from 1898 to 1901.
 He coached at the University of Maine in 1902 and at Phillips Exeter Academy in 1903.
 He returned to Brown in 1904 and remained there until 1907.
 After one year as the head coach at Tufts, he returned to Brown for his third stint as head coach.
 In 1923 he turned down the opportunity to become the head coach of the Alabama Crimson Tide football team.
 Robinson and his assistant Reggie Brown were let go after the 1925 season, ending his 24 year tenure as Brown’s head coach.
 On April 2, 1926, athletic director George V. Brown hired Robinson and Brown to coach the Boston University football team.
 They served as co-head coaches of BU until 1930, when they were replaced by Hilary Mahaney.
 In 1931, Robinson coached the Providence Steam Roller of the National Football League.
 Under Robinson, the Steam Roller finished the 1931 season 4–4–3 record.